Altay Bayındır

-Altay Bayındır (born 14 April 1998) is a Turkish professional footballer who plays as a goalkeeper for club Manchester United and the Turkey national team.
+Altay Bayındır (born 14 April 1998) is a Turkish professional footballer who plays as a goalkeeper for club Celta Vigo, on loan from club Manchester United, and the Turkey national team.

+Bayındır began his career at Ankaragücü.
+He joined Fenerbahçe in July 2019, where he made 145 appearances.
+In September 2023, he signed for Manchester United.

+Bayındır played 14 times for Turkey at youth international level.
+He made his senior international debut in May 2021.

 Club career

 Ankaragücü

 Bayındır made his Süper Lig debut for Ankaragücü in a 1–1 draw with Çaykur Rizespor on 30 November 2018.

 Fenerbahçe

 On 8 July 2019, Bayındır joined Fenerbahçe on a four-year contract.
 Bayındır became the first-choice goalkeeper ahead of teammate Harun Tekin.
 On 19 August 2019, he made his Fenerbahçe debut in a 5–0 win against Gaziantep at Şükrü Saracoğlu Stadium.

 On 3 October 2020, Bayındır saved a penalty from Erik Sabo in a week 4 encounter against Fatih Karagümrük which ended 2–1 to Fenerbahçe.
 On 6 December 2020, he saved another penalty, from Radosław Murawski, in a week 11 encounter against Denizlispor which Fenerbahçe won 2–0.
 He produced total of seven saves during this game, in which Fenerbahçe were down to 10-men following the sending-off of Serdar Aziz.

 On 30 October 2021, in a 2–1 away defeat to Konyaspor, Bayındır was injured in a collision with Serdar Gürler in the 69th-minute and left the field, being replaced by Berke Özer.
 The following day, Fenerbahçe made an announcement, saying: “Although no fracture was detected in Altay Bayındır’s shoulder, acromioclavicular separation was observed.
 It has been decided that our player will undergo surgery and his treatment has started.”
 It was estimated that he would be unavailable for approximately three months.

 On 18 March 2023, Bayındır extended his contract, which was due to expire at the end of the season, until 2027.
 On 17 April 2023, he had a lumbar hernia surgery.